sob0o/IoT-Device-Simulation-and-SCADA-Integration-with-Ignition/README.md

 - Set up pgAdmin to query and manage the data stored in PostgreSQL, providing a user-friendly interface for data management.

-- Build a dashboard in Ignition Perspective to visualize the real-time data retrieved from the sensors,
+- Build a dashboard in Ignition Perspective to visualize the real-time data retrieved from the sensors.

 ## Requirements
-- Docker
+- Docker container for simulating iot-device
 - Mosquitto (MQTT Broker)
-- Ignition + MQTT Engine Module
+- Ignition + MQTT Engine Module (.modl)
-- PostgreSQL
+- PostgreSQL (DB server)
-- pgAdmin
+- pgAdmin (DB-Interface )

 ## Overview of Mosquitto Terminal
 ![alt text](images/mosquito_.png)